sventorben/keycloak-home-idp-discovery/README.md

 ## Show configured email domains in Admin console

-:warning: Please not that this currently only works with the old admin console.
+:warning: Please note that this currently only works with the old admin console.
 Please see https://github.com/sventorben/keycloak-home-idp-discovery/issues/86 for details.

+* Open `master` realm
 * Navigate to `Realm Settings`
 * Click `Themes` tab
 * Choose `home-idp-discovery` for the `Admin Console Theme`